wp-plugins/smart-wp-login/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. You can activate or deactivate desired individual options from Settings > Smart WP Login.

+== Screenshots ==

+1. Login using Email
+2. Error message for login
+3. Wow, good error message, no WordPress default error
+4. Register using Email
+5. Retrieve password using Email

 == Changelog ==

 = 0.9 =